Oddcast (company)

 Oddcast is an online marketing company located in New York City and founded in 1999.

-Its software, PhotoFace, allows an uploaded picture to be turned into a 3D face, and then allows the manipulation of the features.
+Its software, PhotoFace, takes an uploaded picture and turns it into a 3D face, then lets users manipulate its features.
 The company has used this in various marketing campaigns for numerous major corporations.

-Background
+History

-The company was founded in 1999 by former Israeli army paratrooper and documentary filmmaker Adi Sideman, who as of 2012 is the company's chief executive officer.
+The company was founded in 1999 by former Israeli army paratrooper and documentary filmmaker Adi Sideman.